pantheon-systems/documentation/source/content/guides/object-cache/05-troubleshoot-object-cache.md

 However, all redirection logic should remain nested in `isset($_ENV['PANTHEON_ENVIRONMENT'])` conditionals, as you only want redirections to occur on web visits, not on any Drush invocations.

 In other words, don’t mix your application configuration and redirection logic together.
-You can have multiple logic blocks in your `settings.php` and it will fix these problems and will be easier for yourself and others to read and maintain.
+You can have multiple logic blocks in your `settings.php`, and it will fix these problems and be easier for yourself and others to read and maintain.

 ### Cache Directory Is Not Found